 Girardian Reflections on the Lectionary.
 (This site!)
 Paul Nuechterlein has been sending out weekly reflections on the lectionary texts from a Girardian perspective since October 1996.
 These reflections have been available at the website since 2001.

 IDEAS-Girard.
 “The Scapegoat: René Girard’s Anthropology of Violence and Religion.”
 Website for a CBC radio show produced by David Cayley on the work of Girard.
-It aired March 5-9, 2001, and audio cassettes and a transcript of the show, as well as podcasts, are available through this webpage.
+It aired March 5-9, 2001, now most easily available as podcasts at davidcayley.com.
 Podcast links: Part 1, Part 2, Part 3, Part 4, Part 5.
 There is also the transcript available as a pdf.
 Cayley also aired a follow-up to this series in March 2015, “On Violence and Religion,” which gives another excellent, updated introduction to Mimetic Theory: Part 1, Part 2.

 “Imaginary Visions of True Peace.”
 Abbot Andrew Marr‘s Home Page has numerous helpful brief essays, Weblogs, and more, introducing Girard’s work.

 Imitatio.
 Imitatio was conceived as a force to press forward the consequences of René Girard’s remarkable insights into human behavior and culture, with goals to: Pursue research and application of Mimetic Theory across the social sciences and critical areas of human behavior; support the education and development of the next generation of scholars leveraging Mimetic Theory; further the dissemination, translation and publication of key works incorporating Mimetic Theory.